What's the Best Way to Use Auto-Regulation Training?

 What's the difference between autoregulation and just listening to your body?

 Autoregulation uses systematic data collection and consistent metrics to make objective training decisions, while "listening to your body" often relies on vague feelings.
-True autoregulation combines subjective assessments with measurable data to create reproducible training adjustments.
+True autoregulation combines subjective assessments with measurable data to create reproducible adjustments.

 How often should you adjust your training based on daily readiness?